biocatiit/website/content/pages/users_apply.rst

     *   Be patient.

         Your experiment block includes time required for set-up.
-Unless otherwise arranged, you should expect at least one shift to be used aligning optics and assembling sample holders before your experiment is ready to begin the debugging phase.
+For non-standard experiments,unless otherwise arranged, you should expect at least one shift to be used aligning optics and assembling sample holders before your experiment is ready to begin the debugging phase.

     *   Keep your work areas as orderly and free of debris as possible.
     *   `Collect Your Data <{filename}/pages/users_computing.rst>`_

-        It is now becoming more and more common for experiments to generate tens of gigabytes of data.
+        It is now becoming more and more common for experiments to generate tens of GB of data.
 Please be prepared to collect this data so that you can transmit it to your home institution.
 We recommend a USB 3 1 TB external hard-drive.
 BioCAT is not supported to supply experimenters with storage media.